ibexa/documentation-developer/docs/search/extensibility/create_custom_aggregation.md

 # Create custom Aggregation

 To create a custom Aggregation, create an aggregation class.
-In the following example, an aggregation groups the location query results by the Location priority:
+In the following example, an aggregation groups the location query results by the location priority:

 === "Solr"